ROCmSoftwarePlatform/HPCG/Readme.md

-# HPCG#
+# HPCG - Deprecated Software
 This repository holds the source of HPCG - High Performance Conjugate Gradient Benchmark with hcSPARSE and clSPARSE csrmv-adaptive integration.
+This is a depreacted ROCm software project and is no longer actively maintained.

 ### Pre-requisites ###
 * Linux
 * [HCC Compiler](https://bitbucket.org/multicoreware/hcc/wiki/Home)